vmware-archive/projectmonitor/README.md

 Click on "Projects" in the upper-right corner.
 Click on "New Project" and enter the details for a build you want to display on CiMonitor.
 The "Name", "Project Type", and "Feed URL" are required.
 If your Feed URL is http://myhost.com:3333/projects/MyProject, then your RSS URL is probably http://myhost.com:3333/projects/MyProject.rss.

+#### TeamCity
+To configure TeamCity:

+*   Choose Team City Rest Project for the project type
+*   URL looks like: http://teamcity:8111/app/rest/builds?locator=running:all,buildType:(id:bt*) where * is the buildTypeId from the TeamCity Build Configuration.
+*   Requires a username and password that match a valid account in TeamCity with access to the Build Configuration.

+NOTE: The Cradiator-TeamCity-Plugin is deprecated.
+Please use the Team City Rest Project configuration, which is natively supported by TeamCity 5+.

 Optionally, if your Build system is behind Basic Authentication or Digest Authentication, you can enter the credentials.